Characters who have appeared in several films of the James Bond franchise.

 The British Minister of Defence in the 1970s and 1980s.

-- Chuck Cunningham Syndrome: He's last seen leaving M's office for a meeting with the Prime Minister and is never heard from again.
+- Chuck Cunningham Syndrome: He's last seen leaving M's office for a meeting with the Prime Minister in The Living Daylights and is never heard from again.
 Tomorrow Never Dies features a new Minister of Defence, so it's presumed that he retired in-between films.

 - Commander Contrarian: Almost always argues with Bond over whoever Bond or the MI6 suspect is the villain of the film, generally due to said suspect being a Villain with Good Publicity.

-- Early Installment Weirdness: In his first appearance in The Spy Who Loved Me, Bond holds a private discussion with Gray, during which it's implied that the two knew each other beforehand and might even be friends, as Bond refers to him as "Freddie".
-It is never revealed how they know each other well enough for Bond to be so informal, and in the rest of the films, Bond calls Gray "Minister"; the change in style is not specified either, but it could be either because most of their scenes include other officials, or as a result of the embarrasment Bond caused him after being found in bed with Anya Amasova at the end of that film.
+- Early-Installment Weirdness: In his first appearance in The Spy Who Loved Me, Bond holds a private discussion with Gray, during which it's implied that the two knew each other beforehand and might even be friends, as Bond refers to him as "Freddie".
+It is never revealed how they know each other well enough for Bond to be so informal, and in the rest of the films, Bond calls Gray "Minister"; the change in style is not specified either, but it could be either because their scenes together after The Spy Who Loved Me include other officials, or as a result of the embarrasment Bond caused him after being found in bed with Anya Amasova at the end of that film.

 - Horrible Judge of Character: Expect every character he either defends or expresses skepticism about being the villain of any film he appears in to actually end up being the villain of the film.